At Vatican, empty tombs add new twist to missing girl mystery

 Last year, bones found during ground work at the Vatican embassy in Rome sparked a media frenzy suggesting they might belong to Orlandi or to Mirella Gregori, another teenager who disappeared the same year.
 DNA tests turned out negative.

-The Orlandi family later received an anonymous letter saying Emanuela’s body might be hidden among the dead in the Teutonic Cemetery where a statue of an angel holding a book reads “Requiescat in Pace,” Latin for “Rest in Peace”.

-The two tombs were opened in the presence of the Orlandi family and descendants of the princesses, who were all equally shocked.

-Police in 1983 did not exclude the possibility that Emanuela Orlandi may have been abducted and killed for reasons with no connection to the Vatican or been a victim of human trafficking.
+Police in 1983 did not exclude the possibility that Orlandi may have been abducted and killed for reasons with no connection to the Vatican or been a victim of human trafficking.

 Reporting by Philip Pullella; editing by Jason Neely